Note: Spring FAQs will be published soon.

 Absolutely!
 Many Art Education students have a minor, choose to apply to one of our BFA programs.
 These are great options that will help you explore your interests and broaden your experience, all of which makes you a better teacher.
 These options add more requirements to your degree and should be discussed with your Art Education advisor as early as possible.

 Yes.
 There are several scholarships specifically for Art students, and some that give preference to Art Education students.
 Qualified Art Education majors are encouraged to apply.
 Scholarships may be used to defray student expenses other than tuition, including room, board, and fees.
 It may also be used for study abroad, internships, and in-service learning.
-The College also maintains a database of scholarships for which you may apply; visit https://newpaltz.academicworks.com/opportunities
+The University also maintains a database of scholarships for which you may apply; visit https://newpaltz.academicworks.com/opportunities

 We strongly encourage you to study abroad.
 This kind of experience helps you think globally, learn more about others, and broaden your perspective – all of which are important and valuable for teachers and artists.
 If you are interested in studying abroad please discuss options with your advisor as early as possible.
 You can learn more about study abroad programs by visiting https://www.suny.edu/studyabroad/